 8 Important Steps of a Furnace Tune-Up & Cleaning

 Maintaining your furnace goes far beyond just cleaning your system.
-You must also inspect it carefully for damage, remove rust from the burners, and thoroughly sanitize the orifice.
+You must also inspect it carefully for damage, remove dirt from the burners, and thoroughly sanitize the orifice.
 Certain procedures must be performed during a furnace tune-up appointment to ensure the heating system performs efficiently.
-Let’s take a look at eight important steps of furnace maintenance or tune-up service.
+Let’s take a look at eight important steps of furnace maintenance or tune-up services for homes.

 If your sensor test reads less than 1 uA, or 0.5 uA depending on the system, you’ll start to notice minor problems with your system until it eventually fails.